frappe/helm/erpnext/MIGRATION.md

 2.  **Update `values.yaml` for Upgrade**

     Modify your `values.yaml` to enable the new built-in StatefulSet.
+    **IMPORTANT:** If you previously relied on the default behavior for the Bitnami MariaDB subchart (i.e., you did not explicitly set `mariadb.enabled: true` in your `values.yaml`), you **must** now add `mariadb.enabled: true` to your `values.yaml` *before* upgrading.
+This ensures the old database remains active during the migration.
     Your existing `mariadb.enabled: true` (or `mariadb-subchart.enabled: true`) should remain, which keeps the old database running.

     ```yaml
     # your-values.yaml